christiannaths/alfred-pgen-workflow/README.md

 ### Install

-Download.
+- Download.
 Double click on `pGen.alfredworkflow` to install.
+- Replace the contents of `dictionary.txt` with a long list of words you generated yourself.

+> **Warning** A default dictionary of words is provided in dictionary.txt, but you should definitely generate your own and use it instead, otherwise anybody could use this dictionary to pretty easily brute-force all of your passwords.
+Keep it secret, keep it safe.

 ### Use